Crunch-io/nightwatch-vrt/README.md

 }
 ```

-These settings indicate where the baseline screenshots and the screenshots that indicate why the assertion failed should be stored.
+These settings indicate where the baseline and failure screenshots should be stored.

 ## Usage

-In order to use nightwatch-vrt, you only need to invoke the `screenshotIdenticalToBaseline` assertion and pass a selector that identify the DOM element to compare.
+In order to use nightwatch-vrt, you only need to invoke the `screenshotIdenticalToBaseline` assertion and pass a css selector for the DOM element to compare.

 ```JavaScript